carl-krikorian/SQLite-PCL-DatabaseViewer/README.md

 Should you choose to add the viewer to another project, you can download this project, rename the Namespaces to correspond with your App's name and add the necessary files.<br />
 You can copy paste the directories or if these directories already exist you can just copy the files onto that directory. <br />
 <br />
 **Note that the Entities folder inside of Models should contain all the Table objects you want initialized.
-When The GenericDatabase Object is created, the contructor automatically creates a Table for each Object in said Entities folder.
+When The GenericDatabase Object is created, the contructor automatically creates a Table for each Object that extends the BaseEntity folder.
 Animal, Item and TestItem are just examples you can use to test the functionality of the application and can be omitted.** <br />
 <br />
 After installing these packages depending on the project follow the steps below <br />
 **Adding to a New Project**<br />